 ‘Cot death’ was a term commonly used in the past to describe the sudden and unexpected death of an infant.
 It has largely been abandoned, due to its misleading suggestions that sudden infant death can only occur when a baby is asleep in their own cot, which we know to be untrue.

-You can also talk to your midwife or health visitor if you have any questions or concerns, or get in touch with us.
+You can also talk to your midwife or health visitor if you have any questions or concerns.